web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/debug-mode.md

 # Debug Mode

-Builder provides a debug mode to troubleshoot problems, you can add the `DEBUG=builder` environment variable when executing a build to enable Builder's debug mode.
+Rsbuild provides a debug mode to troubleshoot problems, you can add the `DEBUG=builder` environment variable when executing a build to enable Rsbuild's debug mode.

 ```bash
 # Debug development environment